acorn-io/runtime/docs/docs/50-production/04-volumes.md

 acorn run -v db-data:my-data [IMAGE]
 ```

-This Acorn App will use the volume named `db-data` as it's `my-data` volume.
+This Acorn app will use the volume named `db-data` as it's `my-data` volume.

 The volume will match the size and class of the pre-created PV `db-data`.